CodeItQuick/CodeItQuick.github.io/_posts/2023-11-18-My-Journey-Through-TDD.md

 form of "I do TDD", or at the minimum, "Yes, I can test".

 **Meanwhile at work:**
 No change - the sky is still falling.
-At least the horrific faces of my colleagues at my code has diminished.
+At least the horrified faces of my colleagues at my code has diminished.
 Testing only on side projects because
 I'm just not there yet.

 ## TDD==UNIT TESTING==TEST COVERAGE